Belvin7/Drone_Project_personal-/README.md

 ## Prerequisites

-- what do you expect the user of your repository to have before the installation process
-- things like
-  - what hardware do they need
-  - do you need a specific OS / Distribution
-  - do they have to install specific libraries
-  - do they need to check or change system configurations

 Before proceeding with the installation, ensure you have the following:
 - **Hardware Requirements:** None for the simulation
 - **Operating System:**  Ubuntu 22.04 , Use aif you use a virtual machine if you have windows